justinlund/dreamcloud-docs/source/dreamcompute/tutorials/deploy-discourse-with-ansible.rst

     [user@localhost]$ ansible-playbook site.yml

-This will take a while to run, sometimes up to 20 minutes.
+This takes a while to run, and can take up to 20 minutes.

 The last thing to do is create a DNS record for your new server.
 Do this by following the `documentation on creating DNS records.
 <215414867-How-do-I-add-custom-DNS-records->`_

 If you have
-configured everything correctly you can visit the new site in a browser and finish the installation.
+configured everything correctly,  visit the new site in a browser and finish the installation.

 .. meta::